Diploma in Aviation

-Study core flight theory, plus essential aviation subjects for commercial operators.
 Acquire superior flight skills by training in a mountainous environment with highly experienced flight instructors during the two year full-time qualification.
-All courses are taught at Wanaka Airport where trainees actively participate in operations as part of their training in a commercial environment.
+All core flight theory subjects, plus additional essential aviation related subjects for commercial operators are taught at Wanaka Airport.

-After successfully completing the course.
-A graduate will be a qualified commercial helicopter pilot, with type ratings for single engined helicopters.
-Able to exercise the privileges provided for by CAANZ in New Zealand including ground operations, flight planning and assisting operators with their safety management systems (SMS).
+After successfully completing the course, a graduate will be a fully qualified commercial helicopter pilot, with type ratings for various single engined helicopters, be able to exercise the privileges provided for by CAANZ in New Zealand including, but not limited to, commercial flying operations, ground based operations, flight planning and assisting operators with their safety management systems (SMS).

 Principles of Flight